thef4tdaddy/RxLedger/docs/wireframes.md

-# ThriveTrack Wireframes
+# RxLedger Wireframes

-Below are the wireframes for the six main screens of the ThriveTrack application.
+Below are the wireframes for the six main screens of the RxLedger application.
 Each section includes an ASCII wireframe and a brief explanation of the screen's purpose and elements.

 ---